saks007/Python-testing/README.md

 It listed out with different folders (PARAMIKO,NETMIKO,NAPALM,PYNTC) with code samples to choose based on the requirements..

-You can reach me on sakthivadivelv@gmail.com , if required for any other code samples..i will try my level best to assist you..
+You can reach me , if required for any other code samples..i will try my level best to assist you..

 Thanks for looking into it..Wish you the best for your python journey..